mania7539/articles/_posts/2017-10-30-working-with-bitbucket-git-repository.md

 ```

-## Getting Error When Pushing to Bitbucket Git Server
+## Solving Error When Pushing to Bitbucket Git Server

 * **Git push** with error below: